Undergraduate Business Student Clubs and Organizations

 CMBA is an officially recognized organization and seeks to prepare students for the professional world of business through etiquette dinners, business fashion shows and information panels.

 The Black-Latino Business Association seeks to create a community for students of diverse ethnic backgrounds to support one another in their academic and professional aspirations.

 UCC, a small and diverse group of students from various disciplines, gives students from all programs and majors the opportunity to gain real-world work experience and improve business and technical skills in consulting.

-The Undergraduate Marketing Organization provides opportunities for students to interact with professionals in both business and education.
+The American Marketing Association provides opportunities for students to interact with professionals in both business and education.
 Students participate in a variety of marketing activities.

 The Tepper Finance Group (TFG) is the largest finance organization within Carnegie Mellon’s undergraduate community, and the parent organization for Tepper’s four undergraduate finance clubs: Introductory Finance Society (IFS), Investment Banking Academy (IBA), Sales & Trading Academy (STA) and Tartan Student Fund (TSF).